saebekassebil/teoria/README.md

 Teoria.js
 =========

-Teoria.js is a lightweight and fast JavaScript framework for music theory, both Jazz and Classical.
+Teoria.js is a lightweight and fast JavaScript library for music theory, both Jazz and Classical.
 It aims at providing an intuitive programming interface for music software (such as Sheet Readers, Sheet Writers, MIDI Players etc.).